 Wichita State is the 2015-16 Missouri Valley Conference All-Sports Champion.
 It marks the fourth-straight season the Shockers have claimed the league’s All-Sports crown.
 In addition, the title is the 10th in the past 13 years for Wichita State, which has a league best 22 all-time.

 Wichita State set a record with nine team titles, and the Shockers finished in the Top 3 in 13 of the 15 sports sponsored.
 WSU claimed league championships in volleyball, men’s basketball, women’s golf, men’s indoor track & field, men’s outdoor track & field, women’s outdoor track & field, softball, men’s tennis and women’s tennis.

-Creighton (5) and Wichita State (4) combined for nine of the league’s championships (shared or outright titles), but eight different institutions won at least one league championship this year.
-Illinois State (3) and Indiana State (3) were next best.
-Creighton’s five titles tied for the third best in 21 years.
-Only twice since 1992-93 (merger of MVC men’s and women’s sports) has an institution had more than five team titles.
+Despite Wichita State’s championship dominance, eight different institutions won at least one league title this year; Southern Illinois claimed three team titles and Bradley had two.
+Counting Wichita State this year, only five times since 1992-93 (merger of MVC men’s and women’s sports) has an institution had more than five team titles.

 Pts.
 Team (Championships)

 4.857 Missouri State

 Pre-Women’s Sports (1907-1982)